-- Indian Ocean has consented to being named in the Prospectus as Lead Manager to the Offers; - Hall Chadwick has consented to being named in the Prospectus as the Company's Investigating Accountant and to the inclusion of its Investigating Accountant's Report in section 8; - Rothsay has consented to being named in the Prospectus as the Company's auditor; - Indian Ocean has consented to being named in the Corporate Directory of this Prospectus as the tax advisor to the Company and to the inclusion of the tax summary in section 10.9 in the form and context in which it appears; - HopgoodGanim Lawyers has consented to being named in the Corporate Directory of this Prospectus as the Australian legal adviser to the Company in relation to the Offer; and - Advanced Share Registry Services has consented to being named in the Corporate Directory and elsewhere in this Prospectus as the Share Registry for the Company.
+- Indian Ocean has consented to being named in the Prospectus as Lead Manager to the Offers; - Hall Chadwick has consented to being named in the Prospectus as the Company's Investigating Accountant and to the inclusion of its Investigating Accountant's Report in section 8; - Rothsay has consented to being named in the Prospectus as the Company's auditor; - HopgoodGanim Lawyers has consented to being named in the Corporate Directory of this Prospectus as the Australian legal adviser to the Company in relation to the Offer; and - Advanced Share Registry Services has consented to being named in the Corporate Directory and elsewhere in this Prospectus as the Share Registry for the Company.

-Chapter 6D of the Corporations Act imposes a liability regime on the Company (as the offeror of the Shares), the directors of the Company, persons named in the Prospectus with their consent as proposed directors of the Company, any underwriters, persons named in the Prospectus with their consent as having made a statement in the Prospectus and persons involved in a contravention in relation to the Prospectus, with regard to misleading or deceptive statements made in the Prospectus.
+Chapter 6D of the Corporations Act imposes a liability regime on the Company (as the offeror of the Shares), the Directors of the Company, persons named in the Prospectus with their consent as proposed Directors of the Company, any underwriters, persons named in the Prospectus with their consent as having made a statement in the Prospectus and persons involved in a contravention in relation to the Prospectus, with regard to misleading or deceptive statements made in the Prospectus.
 Although the Company bears primary responsibility for the Prospectus, other parties involved in the preparation of the Prospectus can also be responsible for certain statements made in it.